Outreach

 The St. Elmo Brady Academy (SEBA) is an outreach program that aims to encourage middle school youth from underserved backgrounds to pursue STEM careers.
 SEBA was founded by former chemical and biomolecular engineering lecturer Jerrod Henderson.
 Learn more about this program and download our outreach activities for your own use.

-Check out the 'Engineer Guy'
+Check out 'Engineer Guy'

-Our department is home to the Engineer Guy YouTube channel with over a million subscribers and nearly seventy million views.
+Our department is home to the Engineer Guy YouTube channel, with over a million subscribers and nearly seventy million views.
 Engineer Guy creator and professor Bill Hammack is a master of science communications, known around the world his videos that delve into the engineering principles behind everything from the engineering behind LCD monitors to ballpoint pens.